RHEL-Instruqt/rootless-podman-service/03-configure-unit-files/assignment.md

 ```
 The `Volume` section specifies that the user `garfield` and members of the group `garfield` have rights to modify the persistent volume that will be created.

+A full list of options for volume unit files can be found [here](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html).

 Verify configuration files have been created successfully
 ===
 Let's check that the configuration files have been created and saved.
+We'll also familiarize ourselves with how unit files are stored.
 Switch to the `rhel` terminal by clicking this button: [button label="rhel" background="#ee0000" color="#c7c7c7"](tab-0)

 Run the following command to find the unit files we just saved.